trytomakeyouprivate/secureblue/docs/README.md

 >
 > For more details on the available images, have a look at [IMAGES](IMAGES.md) before proceeding.

-To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) or [Fedora CoreOS](https://fedoraproject.org/coreos/) installation, download the script below:
+To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) or [Fedora CoreOS](https://fedoraproject.org/coreos/) installation, download the script below.
+This script does not install secureblue into the existing system.
+It rebases (fully replaces the existing system) with secureblue.

 [![Download](https://shields.io/badge/-Download-blue?style=for-the-badge&logo=download&logoColor=white)](https://github.com/secureblue/secureblue/releases/latest/download/install_secureblue.sh)